-DBH Receipt Form (Attachment VIII) General Terms and Conditions (Appendix A) Assurances, Certifications, & Disclosures (Appendix B) Financial Disclosure (Appendix C) DC Contribution and Solicitation Certification (Appendix D) Tax Certification (Appendix E) Sub-Grantee Single Audit Certification (Appendix F) DBH Grant Terms and Conditions (Appendix G) Documents requiring signature have been signed by an agency head or AUTHORIZED Representative of the applicant organization.
-The Application needs a DUNS number to be awarded funds.
-Go to Duns and Bradstreet to apply for and obtain a DUNS $\#$ if needed.
-The Project Narrative is written on 8 $\frac{1}{2}$ by 11 inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10 point font for tables and figures with a minimum of one inch margins.
+Documents requiring signature have been signed by the agency head or AUTHORIZED Representative of the applicant's organization.

+The Project Narrative is typed using the following formats: $8-\frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font 12-point type (10-point font for tables and figures), and a minimum of one-inch margins.
 Applications that do not conform to these requirements will not be forwarded to the review panel.

 The application proposal format conforms to the "Application Elements" listed in the RFA.

 The proposed budget is complete and complies with the budget forms provided in the RFA.
 The budget narrative is complete and describes the categories of items proposed.

-The proposed work plan, logic model, and other attachments are complete and comply with the forms and format provided in the RFA.
-Submit your application by 4:45 pm on the deadline of Monday, March 23, 2020.
+The proposed work plan, logic model, and any other requested attachments are complete and comply with the forms and format provided in the RFA.

+Submit your application via email to DBH Grants, DBH.Grants@dc.gov by 12:00 P.M.
+ET ET on the deadline of Friday, February 18, 2022.
+Applications will not be accepted late Applicants are encouraged to submit their applications 24 hours prior to the deadline for any necessary electronic/technical troubleshooting.

+A com plete DBH RFA Application Package shall include the following:

+Notice of Eligibility and Experience Requirements (Attachment A)

+Project Abstract (Attachment C)

+Table of Contents

+Project Narrative

+Work Plan (Attachment D)

+Staffing Plan (Attachment E)

+,

+Advance Payment Request Form (Attachment G)

+Letters of Agreement

+Organizational Required Documents:

+Business License with/Charitable Solicitation Designation Certificate of Occupancy

+Clean Hands Notice Letter from the DC Office of Tax and Revenue

+501(c)(3) Non-Profit IRS Determination Letter

+Articles of Incorporation

+o By Laws

+○ IRS W-9 Tax Form